amirongit/notecode/elasticsearchInAction.md

     ```
 #### Rolling Over An Index Alias
 - process of making an old index read only & creating new index behind the same alias
-- triggered by conditions like time, volume etc...
 - steps
     1. an alias is created
         - value of "is_write_index" is set to true for at least one index